 The Batwa Guides will show their methods of honey gathering, of hunting and of trapping and one needs to be reminded that they gathered and hunted only what they needed and not to excess.
 The Batwa people of the forest left a small footprint of their presence behind very different from much of the rest of the world.
 The forest was considered sacred and something to be protected and not to be exploited by the original people of the Forest.

 Though the Buniga Forest Walk is not highly promoted, is not offered by most tour companies it is something not to be missed if you are going gorilla tracking in the stunningly scenic Nkuringo area of Bwindi Impenetrable Forest.

-After the forest walk which ends at the Nkuringo Community Conservation and Development Foundation take the short 5 kilometer drive to the Sanuriiro community of the Batwas and see how they live today instead in their former home in the forest.
+After the forest walk which ends at the Nkuringo Community Conservation and Development Foundation take the short 5-kilometer drive to the Sanuriiro community of the Batwas and see how they live today instead of in their former home in the forest.
 Many of them are landless squatters instead of the proud people of the forest.
-Buy some Batwa crafts , ask questions and your guides from the forest walk will be with you , see beehives being created and receive a pleasant sendoff after an enriching experience.
+Buy some Batwa crafts, ask questions and your guides from the forest walk will be with you, see beehives being created and receive a pleasant sendoff after an enriching experience.

 Enjoy your time on the Buniga Forest Walk with the Batwa Pygmies in the ancient Buniga Rainforest in Southwest Uganda near Bwindi Impenetrable Forest and Mgahinga Gorilla Park.
 After the Buniga Forest Walk, you can visit the Batwa Village which is nearby and see how the Batwa People live today.

-If you like to go on the Buniga Forest Walk with the Batwa Pygmies during your safari with us – please contact us.
+If you like to go to the Buniga Forest Walk with the Batwa Pygmies during your safari with us – please contact us.